jeras/verilator/docs/guide/exe_verilator.rst

    Specify the level of parallelism for :vlopt:`--build` if :vlopt:`--build-jobs` isn't provided.
 If zero, uses the number of threads in the current hardware.
-Otherwise, the <value> must be a positive integer specifying the maximum number of parallel build jobs.
+Otherwise, the :command:`<value>` must be a positive integer specifying the maximum number of parallel build jobs.

 .. option:: --l2-name <value>

    Instead of using the module name when showing Verilog scope, use the name provided.
 This allows simplifying some Verilator-embedded modeling methodologies.
-Default is an l2-name matching the top module.
-The default before Verilator 3.884 was ``--l2-name v``.
+Default is an :command:`<value>` matching the top module name.

-   For example, the program :code:`module t; initial $display("%m");
+   The default before Verilator 3.884 was :command:`--l2-name v`.

-   endmodule` will show by default "t".
-With ``--l2-name v`` it will print "v".
+   For example, the program :code:`module t; initial $display("%m"); endmodule` will show by default "t".
+With :command:`--l2-name v` it will print "v".

 .. option:: --language <value>